Solo Female Travel Hawaii

 But in the end, a majority give you major props.
 And hell, maybe I am a little crazy...but I like it that way.

 So I show up to Hawaii and stayed with some amazing people from Advlo.com, who were more than kind to open their home for me for the first few nights.
-After that I just started floating.
+After that, I just started floating.
 A hotel here, staying with an old high school friend there.
-I usually discovered where I was sleeping the day of or the day before, which could be extremely stressful but extremely fun.
+I usually discovered where I was sleeping the day of after being sent on the street with my backpack and no plan.
+I'll admit it was extremely stressful but extremely fun.
 I always love to be a little spontaneous.
 We should all learn to do that a bit more.
+(Note: make sure you're not traveling there during the Honolulu Marathon, as all hostels will be booked)

 I also went on some KILLER hikes.
 The landscape here is absolutely insane.
 Jurassic Park meets Lost meets Avatar meets Narnia.
 All the locals stroll around and I'm there next to them staring up and screaming "BEACHES AND MOUNTAINSSSSSSSSSS".